Sexism in Sports – How It Affects Everyone

 This makes sense to some extent of the pay gap due to how male association football and American football rule the international and US national space.
 However, it still does not define the apparent sexism exhibited by authorities, media, and even the general public.

 This calls for social reform on multiple levels, which will be easier said than done.
-However, what we can do on individual levels is to look at female and male players with a gaze that does not differentiate between them except for the sports they play and how they play it amongst their counterparts.
+However, what we can do on individual levels is to look at female and male players with a gaze that does not differentiate between them except for the sports they play and how they play them amongst their counterparts.

 Only by removing the dated identifier of gender from our judgment could we achieve a level of equality in this space – which is the least we could all do.
 After all, the idea of sports was conceived based on recreation for the human race, not for single-gender identity.